pytorch/captum/CONTRIBUTING.md

 Captum is fully typed using python 3.6+
 [type hints](https://www.python.org/dev/peps/pep-0484/).
 We expect any contributions to also use proper type annotations, and we enforce consistency of these in our continuous integration tests.

-To type check your code locally, make sure mypy [mypy](https://github.com/python/mypy) is installed and run this script from the repository root:
+To type check your code locally, install [mypy](https://github.com/python/mypy), which can be done with pip using `pip install "mypy>=0.760"` Then run this script from the repository root:
 ```bash
 ./scripts/run_mypy.sh
 ```